Spelt/ZXing.Delphi/README.md

 With this library you can scan with native speed without the use of linking in external libraries and avoid compatibility issues and dependencies.
 It is fast.

-Its compatible with in Delphi XE7, XE8, 10 Seattle and AppMethod and tested with IOS 8.x, 9.x, Android, Windows 32/64 and OSX.
+Its compatible with in Delphi XE7 - 10 Berlin and AppMethod and tested with IOS 8.x, 9.x, Android, Windows 32/64 and OSX.
 The goal of ZXing.Delphi is to make scanning barcodes effortless, painless, fast and build within your FireMonkey or native Windows applications.

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

 ##Important note:
 In Delphi 10 Seattle it is necessary for Androids to setting the Focusmode to TFocusMode.ContinuousAutoFocus.

+###Features
+- Native compiled barcode scanning for all FireMonkey platforms (IOS/Android/Windows/OSX).
+- 100% free.
+No license fees.
+Just free.
+- Speed
+- Barcodes: QR-Code, Code128, Code93, ITF, DataMatrix
+- Simple API
+- Unit tests provided

 ###Changes
+- v3.1 Date: 2016/06/28 (Super many thank to: Carlo Sirna)
+	- Memleak fixes for old gen compilers (win32/win64).
+	- Fix: QRCode ECI character set + extra unit test.
+	- Added 'Load Image' command in test project.
+	- Some other bug fixes.

 - v3.0 Date: 2016/04/28 (Great many thanks to: Kai Gossens and Raphael Büchler)

 	- Added DataMatrix.